qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

 most cases, the null hypothesis H<sub>0</sub> is that the proportion of samples in each category is the same in both groups.

-Our question: Is there a relationship between obesity and gallstone recurrence
+Our question: Is there a relationship between obesity and gallstone recurrence?

 Hypotheses:
-  H<sub>0</sub>: Gallstone recurrence is independent of obesity H<sub>1</sub>: Gallstone recurrence is linked with obesity
+  H<sub>0</sub>: Gallstone recurrence is independent of obesity
+  H<sub>1</sub>: Gallstone recurrence is linked with obesity

 > ## NOTE FOR CONTENT DEVELOPMENT
 > The manual includes several pages on the Chi-Square statistic, degrees of freedom